klong/frontend-nanodegree-mobile-portfolio/README.md

 **note:** the default gulp task is serving the web pages from the optimised build directory 'dist' (not from the 'src' directory').

-Also, the terminal is **'watching'** so you can't type any more commands into it will the task is running.
+Also, the terminal is **'watching'** so you can't type any more commands into it while the task is running.

 using a **google chrome browser** go to the local web address to see the page: